Our History

 The third President was Prof Leo Tan Wee Hin (1993 to 2013), who held various appointments such as Dean of Science at the National Institute of Education, Professor of Biological Sciences at the Nanyang Technological University, Director of the National Institute of Education, Director of Special Projects at the Faculty of Science in the National University of Singapore (NUS), and Professor of Biological Sciences at NUS during his tenure as President.

 The fourth President was Prof Andrew Wee served for two consecutive terms (2013 to 2019).
 He currently holds appointments of Vice President (University and Global Relations) at the National University of Singapore (NUS), Professor of Physics at NUS Faculty of Science, Director of Surface Science Lab at NUS, Senior Faculty Member at the NUS Graduate School for Integrative Sciences and Engineering, and Adjunct Scientist at the Institute of Materials Research & Engineering.
+The honorary secretary was A/Prof R Subramaniam.
+A/Prof Subramaniam was Associate Professor of Science Education at the National Institute of Education in Nanyang Technological University in Singapore until his retirement

 In 1998, SNAS started to appoint Honorary Fellows of the society.
 However, it was only in 2011 when local scientists started being appointed as Fellows of the Academy.
 More fellows joined the list in 2014 with the intention to increase the number of Fellows by 10 every year, up to 100 living persons.
 As of 2022, SNAS has 56 Fellows and 3 Honorary Fellows.